 He leaves behind many fond memories with his sisters: Susan (Leslie) Clark, Donna (Brian) Levy, and Betty (Garnet) Cox; and his brothers, Garnet (Elaine), Doug (Joanne), Randy (Jocelyn), John (Alda), Tim (Linda), and Dan (Cathy) Lake; brother in law Mickey, honorary brother Bub and many nieces and nephews.
 He was predeceased by his sister Greta and his nephew Brian.

 Joe is also greatly missed by his Ashland Road community, his Shore buddies, the Superstore staff and everyone who ever knew or met him.

 Joe faced cancer with dignity and determination.
 Throughout his journey, there have been many acts of kindness and support by doctors, nurses, health care professionals, friends and family.
 Thank you.
 Special recognition to Amber Phillips and the dedicated care of the Palliative Care team at the Hants Community Hospital.

 Cremation has taken place with no service by request.
 Arrangements have been entrusted to the compassionate care of J. Wilson Allen Funeral Home, Highway 215, Summerville.
 A celebration of Joe's life will take place at the Windsor Legion on Saturday, April 27th, starting at 3:00 pm.

 On the day that Joe passed, his granddaughter Charlie was diagnosed with Neuroblastoma.
 In lieu of flowers or donations, a donation box will be set up in Joe's memory at the celebration of life to assist Charlie and her family.
-Joe would say "don't fuss over me, you go help Charlie".To send flowers to the family of Joe Lake, please visit Tribute Store
+Joe would say "don't fuss over me, you go help Charlie".To send flowers to the family or plant a tree in memory of Joe Lake, please visit Tribute Store